The Case for Time in Causal DAGs: Time in Causal DAGs

-\paragraph{Mixing single time points.} In all but the most strictly controlled settings, variables may refer to different time points for different realizations, as illustrated in \cref{fig:mixing}.
-In observational medical data, for example, the time structure between the measurement of different variables may vary depending on the availability of medical personnel and equipment.
+\paragraph{Multiple time points} In all but the most strictly controlled settings, variables may refer to multiple and varying relative time points in different realizations.
+In observational medical data, for example, the time structure between measurements may vary from patient to patient depending on the availability of medical personnel and equipment.
 To formalize such settings in the form of composite variables, we introduce additional objects.
-We index them with the same lower case letter if they are used in the definition of the same composite variable.
+We index them with the same lower-case letter if they are used in the definition of the same composite variable.
 Let $\Tcal_x \subset\mathbb{R}_+$ be a countable set of possible time points.
 We assume that for each time point $t\in\Tcal_x$ there exists a corresponding real-valued random variable $\mathbb{X}_t$, which we capture collectively by the real-valued stochastic process $(\mathbb{X}_t)_{t\in\Tcal_x}$.
-For a fixed integer $k_x\in\mathbb{N}^*$, let $\T_x\subset\Tcal_x$ be a random subset of $k_x$ elements.
-The process $(\mathbb{X}_t)_{t\in\T_x}$ can then be used to formalize a mixing of multiple different time points.
-In each realization of the process, the time points are drawn as a subset of $\Tcal_x$ according to the distribution of $\T_x$.
+For a fixed integer $k_x\in\mathbb{N}^*$, let $\T_x\subseteq\Tcal_x$ be a random variable taking values in the set of $k_x$-element subsets of $\Tcal_x$.
+The process $(\mathbb{X}_t)_{t\in\T_x}$ can then be used to formalize a random selection from multiple different time points.
+In each realization of the stochastic process, the set of time points is drawn according to the law of $\T_x$.
+This law can be thought of as a law over measurement procedures.

-\paragraph{Aggregating multiple time points.} Many variables of practical interest are aggregations of quantities at multiple time points, as illustrated in \cref{fig:combination}.
+\paragraph{Aggregating multiple time points} Many variables of practical interest are aggregations of quantities at multiple time points, e.g.\ in the form of averages over time or differences between time points.
 For a prominent example, consider the historical debate regarding the effect of smoking on lung cancer \parencite[see e.g.][Section 9.5]{spirtes2001causation}.
-In this debate, \textit{smoking} refers to a composite variable that aggregates many individual acts.
-To formalize such settings, let $f_x\colon \mathbb{R}^{k_x}\to\mathbb{R}$ be a fixed real-valued aggregation function such that $f_x(\mathbf{x})\neq f_x(\mathbf{x'})$ if $\mathbf{x},\mathbf{x'}\in\mathbb{R}^{k_x}$ differ in any single component, to ensure that an intervention on one temporal component also results in a change in the aggregate variable.
+In this debate, \textit{smoking} refers to a composite variable that describes a behavioral pattern over a time period.
+To formalize such settings, let $f_x\colon \mathbb{R}^{k_x}\to\mathbb{R}$ be a fixed real-valued aggregation function such that $f_x(\mathbf{x})\neq f_x(\mathbf{x'})$ if $\mathbf{x},\mathbf{x'}\in\mathbb{R}^{k_x}$ differ in any single component.
+This ensures that an intervention on one temporal component also results in a change in the aggregate variable.
+In the smoking-cancer example, a real-valued smoking variable might, for instance, be the difference in total cigarettes smoked between two time points divided by the length of the time period.